johnwbyrd/kappari/encoding.md

 4. Parse resulting JSON

 ## Implementation Notes
-- Boundary UUIDs are random for each request
+- Boundary UUIDs are random for each request (formatted without quotes in Content-Type)
+- For authentication: fields are `email`, `password`, `data`, `signature`
-- Form field is always named `data`
+- For data sync: field is typically `data` with compressed content
-- Filename attributes are always `file`
+- Content-Type header must come before Content-Disposition in multipart parts
+- Field names in Content-Disposition have no quotes
-- Gzip compression is mandatory for request bodies
+- Gzip compression is used for recipe/sync data, not for authentication
 - Response decompression depends on server's Content-Encoding header